Last Updated on April 2, 2023

 Wondering how much it costs to buy a German Shepherd puppy?
-This lovable herding dog has an average price of $800 to $1,500.
-This cost includes adoption fees and other supplies your pooch needs, such as food, toys, a crate, bed, and more.
+This lovable herding dog has an average price of 1,500 to $2,500 from a reputable breeder.

-But if you prefer to purchase a German Shepherd with a “Champion” blood from Germany, then that will be a costly feat as it could reach an amount of $4,000 or more, excluding shipping fees.
+But if you prefer to purchase a GSD with a “Champion” blood like the West German Show Line, West German Working Line, and Czech Working Line, then that will be more expensive as it could reach an amount of $4,000 or more.

-Dog owners can expect to spend about $1,500 to $3,000 when buying German Shepherd puppies from a reputable breeder.
+Dog owners can expect to spend anywhere between $1,500 and $2,500 when buying German Shepherd puppies from reputable local breeders.
 You can get this puppy elsewhere for a lesser price, but you want to ensure you receive a healthy dog with great genes.

-If you’d like to get a German Shepherd dog, you’ll first want to budget the cost.
-Owning and caring for a dog doesn’t come cheap, so let’s dig deeper about owning a German Shepherd.
+If you’d like to get a GSD, you’ll first want to budget your expenses.
+Owning and caring for a dog doesn’t come cheap, so let’s dig deeper into owning a German Shepherd.

 Should you buy a German Shepherd puppy or an older dog?